-We offer education programmes, signage, interpretation materials, workshops, guided tours, and community talks to raise awareness and understanding of our environment.
+\$ Manage ratepayers' money wisely, delivering quality core services to the whole community and addressing the We offer education programmes, signage, interpretation materials, workshops, guided tours, and community talks to raise awareness and understanding of our environment.
 Our community is involved in volunteer planting days and programmes.
 Parks are places of social interaction reducing social isolation.
-We nurture natural defences to environmental hazards, reducing risks while enhancing environmental values. \$ Manage ratepayers' money wisely, delivering quality core services to the whole community and addressing the issues that are important to our residents We support transparent budgeting and accountability.
+We nurture natural defences to environmental hazards, reducing risks while enhancing environmental values.
+We support transparent budgeting and accountability.
 We utilise needs-based assessment to prioritise resource allocation equitably and make well-informed decisions.
 We integrate parks with other Council services for cost effective solutions.
-We prioritise core services that directly impact residents' park experience and wellbeing including maintenance, cleaning, safety, and accessibility.
+We prioritise core services that directly impact residents' park experience and wellbeing including maintenance closuing sofety, and accossibility. issues that are important to our residents maintenance, cleaning, safety, and accessibility.
 We explore partnerships and collaborations to leverage resources and expertise.
-We evaluate and report on contractor performance. &gt; Actively balance the needs of today's residents with the needs of future generations, with the aim of leaving no one behind We undertake long term planning that anticipates population growth, changing demographics, evolving community preferences, long term environmental impacts, and sustainability concerns.
+We evaluate and report on contractor performance.
+Actively balance the needs of today's residents with the needs of future generations, with the aim of leaving no one behind We undertake long term planning that anticipates population growth, changing demographics, evolving community preferences, long term environmental impacts, and sustainability concerns.
 We incorporate inclusive, sustainable, and resilient design and environmentally friendly practices.
 We employ adaptive management practices to address dynamic challenges.
 We foster intergenerational engagement to create opportunities for diverse age groups and abilities to participate and contribute to park initiatives.
 We promote environmental education to raise awareness and foster a sense of responsibility towards the environment.
 We offer internships and apprenticeships to provide valuable learning experiences and promote park-related career development.
 We encourage research collaboration to advance knowledge and innovative solutions.
-Levels of c ontribution - what this means This activity strongly supports the Council's contribution to a achieving this com outcome - we measure our impact with specific levels of service nunity outcome - we measure our impact with specific levels of service for some elements utcome - we measure our impact with specific levels of service if practicable
+Levels of co ontribution - what this means - y outcome - we measure our impact with specific levels of service munity outcome - we measure our impact with specific levels of service for some elements